SIMCODES-ISU/SIMCODES-ISU.github.io/docs/_students/Gabriela_Campbell.md

 ### 📌 Automating the Fragmentation of Proteins

-**Description**: Currently, preferred energy models for predicting enzymatic reactions are very expensive.
-We can break up the energy calculations of proteins, ligands, and their environment into smaller, more manageable calculations to approximate the reaction.
-However, there are many ways to break these calculations up, resulting in varying accuracy.
-This project aims to develop an automated solution to fragmenting proteins that minimizes the error in the approximation.
+**Description**: I'll be working with my mentors on Machine Learning or AI approaches to automating the fragmentation of proteins.
+The goal is to reduce the cost of energy calculations by finding out the best way to break up the calculation, then measuring how accurate the final energy approximation is to experimental results.
 **Tech Stack**: Python, GitHub, SQLite

 ---